-Growth regressions are affected by uncertainty regarding which regressors to include from a set of k potential covariates, where k could be quite large (k=41 and k=67 in our applications).
+Growth regressions are affected by uncertainty regarding which regressors to include from a set of k potential covariates, where k could be quite large (k = 41 and k = 67 in our applications).
 Bayesian Model Averaging is an effective and intuitive way of dealing with this problem and leads to a k-dimensional posterior distribution for the vector of regression coefficients $\beta$ , which consists of a mixture of continuous distributions and point masses in each dimension.
 Summarizing such a posterior distribution beyond the information contained in these marginals is quite challenging and requires well-honed tools for extracting relevant pieces of information.
 It is important that these tools provide us additional insight into properties of the posterior that are particularly interesting for both researchers and policymakers, and that they are easy to interpret.
-We argue that our jointness measure proposed in (8) satisfies both criteria: it addresses relevant questions and is directly interpretable as the posterior odds ratio between models that include a set of variables and models that include only proper subsets.
+We argue that our jointness measure $\mathcal{J}$ proposed in (9) satisfies both criteria: it addresses relevant questions and is directly interpretable as the posterior odds ratio between models that include a set of variables and models that include only proper subsets.
 In addition, it is naturally defined for any set of regressors and is not restricted to bivariate jointness evaluations (between variables or sets of variables).
+More formally, we propose a set of desiderata for jointness measures and assess how various measures put forward in the literature perform in terms of these criteria.
+This comparison clearly favors the measures introduced here.

-We applied this jointness measure to two data sets used for growth regressions in the recent literature.
+We applied the jointness measure $\mathcal{J}$ to two data sets used for growth regressions in the recent literature.
 In both data sets we encounter jointness only between important determinants of growth.
 The regressors involved are complements in that each of them has a separate role to play in explaining growth.
 Much more frequently, we encounter situations of disjointness, where regressors are substitutes and really should not appear together in interesting growth models.
 However, the regressors displaying disjointness relationships tend to be fairly unimportant drivers of growth.
 When we consider triplets rather than pairs of variables, these conclusion are strengthened in that we find even less jointness and more disjointness.
 However, even then decisive disjointness is mostly confined to variables with relatively small posterior inclusion probabilities.

-Thus, the data sets analysed here seem to contain a few key growth determinants that have a clearly defined and separated role to play, and should, thus, occur jointly in growth regressions, while a substantial fraction of the regressors is of relatively small importance and captures effects that can also be accounted for by other regressors.
+Thus, the data sets analyzed here seem to contain a few key growth determinants that have a clearly defined and separated role to play, and should, thus, occur jointly in growth regressions, while a substantial fraction of the regressors is of relatively small importance and captures effects that can also be accounted for by other regressors.
 In between we have a number of variables with typically moderate explanatory power and no clear jointness or disjointness relationships.
 It is perhaps mostly due to this latter group that model uncertainty is such an important feature of growth regression.

-We hope the simple jointness measure introduced here can provide a useful tool for further exploration of the posterior distribution in problems involving Bayesian variable selection.
+We hope the simple jointness measure $\mathcal{J}$ introduced here can provide a useful tool for further exploration of the posterior distribution in problems involving Bayesian variable selection.
 In particular, we hope it may contribute to our understanding of the growth of countries or regions.